 TSA is a national organization for high and middle school students who are engaged in science, technology, engineering, and mathematics, or STEM, disciplines.
 While participating in TSA competitions, students work on their own or together with a team of their choice to solve interesting problems and complete individual tasks to further personal growth and foster creative thinking skills.
 Along with this, students learn valuable skills in the STEM fields that are useful in any future career.

 TSA competitions consist of a regional competition, held at Flower Mound High School in the Spring.
 Students who do well in this competition advance to the multi-day state competition.
-The 2020 State conference will be held at the Fort Worth Convention Center from April 15th- 17th.
+Qualifying events will move on to the state conference which will be held at the Fort Worth Convention Center.
 Some events are classified as national qualifying events (NQEs), and students placing well in those at the state level move on to the National Competition.
-The 2020 national conference will be held in at the Gaylord Opryland Resort and Convention Center in Nashville, Tennessee on June 27- July 1, 2020 during the summer.
+Qualifying NQEs will move on to the national conference held during the summer.

-For more information about Technology Student Association opportunities, please go here:
+For more information about Technology Student Association opportunities, follow the link below.